Arthrograms

 Exam

 The only discomfort you may experience is typically the temperature of the room, which is necessary to keep the X-ray equipment from overheating, or the hardness of the X-ray table.
-You may also experience localized discomfort at the injection site.

 Results